RPGReki/crystaldown/pages/index.md

 </script>

 Swift Mittens has been reincarnated in another world as a ten-year-old catling after a traffic accident.
-After setting up his base in Avan Forest he was named to be the keeper of the hill he happened to dug his cave into.
+After setting up his base in Avan Forest, he was named to be the keeper of the hill he happened to dug his cave into.
-He befriends Matthew, the second price of Sitnalta and ends up joining Matthew and his group for a simple errand to a dairy farm village.
+He befriends Matthew, the second price of Sitnalta, and ends up joining Matthew and his group for a simple errand to a dairy farm village.
 After returning from the way too eventful trip, Matthew's aide Patrick gets badly poisoned!

 ### Vampire Aide and Exodus Chapters